 - Wear proper shoes: Purchase sturdy shoes that fit properly, with nonskid soles and laces.
-Try to avoid high heels, slip-ons, and shoes with slick soles.
+Try to avoid high heels, slip-on, and shoes with slick soles.

 - Remove clutter: Go through your home and make sure all high traffic areas are clear of clutter.
 Make sure phone cords, furniture, and all other objects are out of the way.

-- Pay attention to flooring: Make sure floors are smooth, but not slippery and all loose tiles and floor boards are repaired.
-Also make sure all rugs and mats are properly secured.
-You can use skid resistant mats or double faced tape.
+- Pay attention to flooring: Make sure the floors are smooth, but not slippery and all loose tiles and floorboards are repaired.
+Also, make sure all rugs and mats are properly secured.
+You can use skid-resistant mats or double-faced tape.

 - Improve lighting: Make sure all areas in your home are brightly lit to avoid tripping on objects that are hard to see.
 It may be helpful to keep night lights in the hallways and bathrooms or you could try using glow in the dark light switches.

 - Use assistive devices: This applies to both young adults and the elderly.
-Canes are a great option of the elderly, but handrails are something everyone can and should use.
+Canes are a great option for the elderly, but handrails are something everyone can and should use.